 The spotlight has once again turned to shine brightly on steel framed bikes.

-There’s a movement in the cycling industry: a rising hoard of made in the U.S.A. bike builders, all hoping and re-defining what a bike can and should be.
+There’s a movement in the cycling industry: a rising hoard of “Made in the USA” bike builders, all hoping to redefine what a bike can and should be.
 And, there’s an ever-increasing mass of riders desiring a simple, smooth, predictable ride.

 Some say steel is the answer.

 And it’s no wonder.
 A handsomely TIG welded steel frame speaks of craftsmanship verging on art worth ogling for hours.
 Steel, usually some variation of Chromoly, is becoming lighter and stronger than ever before thanks to the aerospace industry.
 While corporate industry and media will direct attention toward the latest carbon fiber or titanium frames, frame builder Eric Tomczak, owner of Myth Cycles in Durango, Colorado, shares another point of view.
 Tomczak is out to change our perception and re-write the story.
 The common misconception is that steel is extremely heavy, says Tomczak.
 That’s partly what inspired the name: Myth.

 “In the cycling world, steel is misunderstood as a material because we put such an importance on racing and racing weight.
 What people don’t understand is how small of a weight difference there is between the two, usually half a pound to a pound.”

 The reality for most of us mortals is that we don’t need the race-weight gear.
 Leave your spare water bottle behind and embrace the extra pound of frame weight while resting easy knowing that your durable steel bike will withstand the daily abuses of being tossed in the back of the truck, down a rocky embankment and over piles of downed timber and debris.
 And that is well worth its weight in gold.